Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 - photodynamic therapy – where light is applied to the skin in an attempt to improve symptoms of acne

-These treatments may not work and can therefore not be routinely recommended.
+However, these treatments may not work and can't be routinely recommended.

 Acne and toothpaste

 A hint found on many websites is that toothpaste can dry up individual spots.

 While toothpaste does contain antibacterial substances, it also contains substances that can irritate and damage your skin.